Coarse correlated equilibria for continuous time mean field games in open loop strategies: Introduction

 \item We justify our notion of coarse correlated solution for the MFG by showing that any coarse correlated solution for the MFG induces a sequence of approximate CCEs in the $N$-player game, with vanishing error as $N$ goes to infinity.

 \item Under an additional convexity assumption, we prove the existence of a coarse correlated solution for the mean field game.

 \end{itemize} Both results will be established using a genuinely probabilistic approach.
-To prove existence, we associate a zero-sum game to the search of a coarse correlated solution for the MFG, inspired by the works of Hart and Schmeilder \cite{hart_schmeidler} (for static games), Nowak \cite{nowak1992correlated,Nowak1993} (for continuous time dynamic games) and Bonesini \cite[Appendix 1.B]{bonesini_thesis} (for mean field games with discrete time and finite states and actions, in the setting of \cite{campifischer2021}), which require us to apply a minimax theorem.
-Therefore, compactness arguments are exploited, adapting some of the techniques used in Lacker's works \cite{lacker2015martingale,lacker2020convergence}.
-On the other hand, the approximation relies on propagation of chaos arguments, which are reminiscent of \cite{car_del_probabilistic}.
+As for the approximation result, we use the limit flow of measures to act as a correlation device between players' strategies in the $N$-player game, in the same spirit of \cite{bonesiniCE,campifischer2021}.
+Then, the proof of the inverse convergence relies on propagation of chaos arguments, which are in part reminiscent of \cite{car_del_probabilistic,carmona_lacker2015weak}.
+On the other hand, to prove existence, we associate a zero-sum game to the search of a coarse correlated solution for the MFG, inspired by the works of Hart and Schmeilder \cite{hart_schmeidler} (for static games), Nowak \cite{nowak1992correlated,Nowak1993} (for continuous time dynamic games) and Bonesini \cite[Appendix 1.B]{bonesini_thesis} (for mean field games with discrete time and finite states and actions, in the setting of \cite{campifischer2021}), which require us to apply a minimax theorem.
+To do so, compactness arguments are exploited, adapting some of the techniques used in Lacker's works \cite{lacker2015martingale,lacker2020convergence}.